Plyons614/Sbox-Documentation-/ufoSurvival.md

 ##### UFO Assault

 ### Description:
 ##### The group of players run around an open area while a UFO searches for them in the amount of time given.
 When the UFO hovers over a person it starts sucking them up within the beam and once the player touches the UFO they disappear/die.
 There may be multiple UFO's depending on the number of players there are.
 Players may also hit each other, knocking the other back and baseball bats give a bigger boost to the knockback taken.
 The goal is for each player to try to hit the other into the UFO beam.
+Up to 42 players.
+Every 14 players there will be 1 UFO.

 ### Rules:
 ##### All consumables and modifiers will be allowed on this minigame.
 Players run or hide while the UFO sucks them up.

-### Planned Props:
+### Free Items:
 - Baseball Bat
+- Gravity Coil
+- Speed Coil
+- Grappling Hook
+- Flash Nade
-- UFO
+- Combustion Nade
-- Empty Shacks
+- Net gun

 ### Maps:
-- 3 maps will be made by the time the game comes out.
+- 6 maps will be made by the time the game comes out.
 - 2 of these maps will have players placed in the middle of a cornfield with crop circles.
-There will be empty shacks with bats in them that players can pick up as well.
-Players will all spawn inside the crop circle next to each other with the shacks more outward of the map.
+  - First has a central shack in the middle with multiple rooms and no roof.
+  - Second has multiple dirt paths and small ponds throughout the map
+- 2 of the maps will take place in a woods/forest setting.
+  - First will have a cracked street with multiple functional street lights and hills.
+  - Second will have a major creek and terrain going through
-- 1 of the maps will take place in a woods/forest setting with no-roof shacks containing bats in them.
-The UFOs will start from the outside of the map where the players will be spread out.
+ - 1 of the maps will be in a Suburban setting with a major street separating 2 different residential neighborhoods of 2-3 story houses.
+Houses blocked off to players so they have to run through the roads and backyards of the houses instead of inside them.
+ - 1 of the maps will be based on an island with a mountain near the middle and beaches surround the outside with players also able to run through knee deep water.

+### Customization:
+- 3 different UFO models
+- Plenty of different paint jobs for those UFOs
+- Different beam colors for the UFOs
+- Hats for players on ground to collect
+- Pets that follow players as available to be collected